lexie-liang/LiangJiayu.github.io/index.md

 - Conducted literature review
 - Designed a Melodic Height Identification Training program and Training Assessments (identification and discrimination tests), based on JavaScript (<a href="https://www.jspsych.org/7.3/" target="_blank">jsPsych</a>).
 - Recruited 30 older adults (15 Korean, 15 Chinese) to participte in this project.
+- Conducted automatic anotation for production data using <a href="https://sppas.org/" target="_blank">SPPAS</a> and <a href="https://montreal-forced-aligner.readthedocs.io/en/latest/" target="_blank">Montreal Forced Aligner</a>.
-- Performed analysis for production and perception data
+- Performed automatic extraction of F0 data for production data in MATLAB (<a href="https://phonetics.ucla.edu/voicesauce/" target="_blank">VoiceSauce</a>).